magcil/movie_shot_classification_dataset/README.md

 1. **sequential_vgg_features** directory contains, for each shot, a sequence of features that are extracted using the first linear layer of the VGG16 network
 2. **sequential_features** directory contains, for each shot, a sequence of features that are extracted using the visual analysis from [multimodal_movie_analysis](https://github.com/tyiannak/multimodal_movie_analysis) library.
-3. **aggregated_features** directory contains, for each shot, 4 statistics (mean, std, median by std ratio, top-10 percentile, mean of the delta features and std of the delta features) that are calculated based on a sequence of features that are extracted using the visual analysis from [multimodal_movie_analysis](https://github.com/tyiannak/multimodal_movie_analysis) library.
+3. **aggregated_features** directory contains, for each shot, 6 statistics (mean, std, median by std ratio, top-10 percentile, mean of the delta features and std of the delta features) for the non-object features and the mean values of the object features that are calculated based on a sequence of features that are extracted using the visual analysis from [multimodal_movie_analysis](https://github.com/tyiannak/multimodal_movie_analysis) library.

 ## Cite